neithere/doqu/doc/backends.rst

 Storage backends
 ================

-PyModels can be used with a multitude of databases providing a uniform API for retrieving, storing, removing and searching of records.
-To couple PyModels with a database, a storage/query backend is needed.
+Docu can be used with a multitude of databases providing a uniform API for retrieving, storing, removing and searching of records.
+To couple Docu with a database, a storage/query backend is needed.

 How it works